What if my student is documented? How does the conduct process work?

 Does being found responsible for a Code of Conduct violation give a student a criminal record?

 No. Violations of our Code of Student Conduct do not result in a criminal record.
-The judicial process on campus is NOT a court of law.
+The campus conduct process is NOT a court of law.
 A student’s discipline record is considered part of their education record and a separate disciplinary file is maintained by the Office of Community Standards.
 Education records are protected by privacy laws as outlined in the Family Education Rights and Privacy Act (FERPA).

 How long does it take to resolve a case?